WoahItsJeebus/Roblox-Anti-AFK/README.md

 - ### Progress bar & time tracking
   - See how long until the next auto-click!
 > [!NOTE]
-> This script is the first *real* project I've put together since learning a bit of AHK.
+> This script is the first *real* project I've put together since learning a small bit of AHK in my offtime.
 As a result, a lot of what you'll find may be unoptimized or sloppy.

 # <p align=center><ins>**Download**</ins></p>
 > [!IMPORTANT]